- Campus Life

 - About Us

-Parkside anticipates closing admission for new transfer students no later than August 15 for Fall semester.
-All application materials (including the application, transcripts, fees, test scores, etc.) need to arrive to admissions before the end of business day August 15.
+Parkside anticipates closing admission for new transfer students no later than August 15 for the fall semester or January 15 for the spring semester.
+All application materials (including the application, transcripts, fee, etc.) need to arrive to Admissions before the end of business day.

 1. Complete the UW System Online Application.